tgac-vumc/ACE/README.md

 # ACNE
 Absolute Copy Number Estimation using low-coverage whole genome sequencing data

+This readme only contains an executive summary of ACNE.
+You can try reading the paper for more background on the "why", this readme has more info on the "what" and "how" of the code.

+ACNE is a an absolute copy number estimator that scales copy number data to fit with integer copy numbers.
+For this it uses segmented data from the QDNAseq package, which in turn uses a number of dependencies.
+Note: make sure QDNAseq fetches the bin annotations from the same genome build as the one used for aligning the sequencing data!
+On with ACNE!
+In brief: ACNE will run QDNAseq or use its output rds-file of segmented data.
+It will subsequently run through all samples in the object(s), for which it will create individual subdirectories.
+For each sample, it will calculate how well the segments fit (the relative error) to integer copy numbers for each percentage of "tumor cells" (cells with divergent segments).
+Note that it does not estimate for a lower percentage than 5.
+ACNE will output a graph with relative errors (all errors relative to the largest error).
+Said graph can be used to quickly identify the most likely fit.
+ACNE selects all "minima" and saves the corresponding copy number plots.
+The "best fit" (lowest error) is not by definition the most likely fit!
+ACNE will run models for a general tumor ploidy of 2N, but you can expand this to include any ploidy of your choosing.
+The program needs to make one assumption: the median bin segment value corresponds with the tumor's general ploidy.
+If none of the fits are to your liking, there are several functions to help you out.
+Most of it is covered in the walkthrough.

 ##### ACNE has arrived! ######
 There are currently eight functions: acne, ploidyplotloop, ObjectsampleToTemplate, singlemodel, singleplot, getadjustedsegments, linkmutationdata, postanalysisloop, analyzegenomiclocations.
 I have also added the "multiplot" function for making summary sheets.